 - (a) Shallow neural network is a composition of affine function, activation function, and affine function.
-Deep neural network is a iteratively composition of affine functions and activation functions with the first and final ones be affine functions (You can also write it mathematically). - (b) Otherwise, neural network is affine function - (c) Yes if we are talking about a neural network with fixed weights, and NO is we are talking about neural network with all possible weights (This shed some light on the UAT of neural network with activation function bounded by 1).
-Yes because continuous function on compact set is bounded. - (d) Yes.
-In general NO unless you choose the nonlinear function for this purpose.
+Deep neural network is a iteratively composition of affine functions and activation functions with the first and final ones be affine functions (You can also write it mathematically). - (b) Otherwise, neural network is affine function - 1.
+Yes if we are talking about a neural network with fixed weights and the last layer is the activation function, and NO is we are talking about neural network with all possible weights (This shed some light on the UAT of neural network with activation function bounded by 1). - 2.
+Yes because continuous function on compact set is bounded. - (d) 1.
+Yes. - 2.
+In general NO unless you choose the nonlinear function for this purpose. - 3.
 Yes but be careful about how this coincides with the def of neural network on the "composition layer". - (e) In general NO, but YES for special case (identity function expressed by neural network).